rstojnic/lazydata/README.md

 ## Stay in touch

-This is an early stable release.
+This is an early stable beta release.
 To find out about new releases subscribe to our [new releases mailing list](http://eepurl.com/dFYLIL).

 ## Contributing